andrewrgarcia/codeanvil/README.md

    ```

 4. **View Results**:
-   - The script generates a `codeanvil_activity.png` image in the same directory.
+   - CodeAnvil will generate a visual snapshot of your coding activity, saved as `codeanvil_activity.png`.
-   - Embed this image in your README or website with Markdown:
+   - Add it to your README, website, or startup pitch deck:

      ```markdown
      ![CodeAnvil Activity](codeanvil_activity.png)